vmc-coding/woinc/README.md

 # woinc - an alternative to boinccmd and boincmgr

 woinc is a reimplementation of boinccmd and boincmgr of [BOINC](https://boinc.berkeley.edu/).
-It's a hobby project to learn modern C++ and Qt (and maybe GTK later on).
+It's a hobby project to learn modern C++ and Qt ~~(and maybe GTK later on)~~.

 It's written in C++-14 implementing its own library for communication with the BOINC clients.
-The GUI is an Qt5 application.
+The GUI is an Qt application supporting Qt5 and Qt6.

 woinc should be compatible with C++-14 and above.
+You may wan't to use at least C++-17 when building against Qt6.

 ~~This project is work in progress, the API may change without any public notices.~~